Orbital - Manage Organisation

 Positive feedback

-Clients found this redesign to be useful and efficient to manage their teams
+Clients found this redesign to be useful and efficient for managing their teams

 -